LCSB-BioCore/remotesom/README.md

 the clusters are numbered from zero!)

 After finishing, the `subset` command prints out the total number of points that are included in the subset.
-You can use that in subsequent analysis as the new data size for the option `-n`:
+If desired, you can use that in subsequent analysis as the new data size for the option `-n`:
 ```sh
 remotesom train \
   [...]